openai/universe-starter-agent/README.md

 ### Next steps

-Now that you've seen how to interact with universe
+Now that you have seen an example agent, develop agents of your own.
+We hope that you will find doing so to be an exciting and an enjoyable task.